-RFC 3010 NFS version 4 ł Protocol December 2000 fh_expire_type 2 uint32 READ Server uses this to specify filehandle expiration behavior to the client.
+Name # DataType Access Description supp_attr 0 bitmap READ The bit vector which would retrieve all mandatory and recommended attributes that are supported for this object.
+The scope of this attribute applies to all objects with a matching fsid. type 1 nfs4_ftype READ The type of the object (file, directory, symlink, etc.) fh_expire_type 2 uint32 READ Server uses this to specify filehandle expiration behavior to the client.
 See the section "Filehandles" for additional description. change 3 uint64 READ A value created by the server that the client can use to determine if file data, directory contents or attributes of the object have been modified.
-The server may return the object's time_modify attribute for this attribute for this attribute's value but only if the file system object can not be updated more frequently than the resolution of time_modify. size 4 uint64 R/W The size of the object in bytes. link_support 5 boolean READ Does the object's file system supports hard links? symlink_support 6 boolean READ Does the object's file system supports symbolic links? named_attr 7 boolean READ Does this object have named attributes? fsid 8 fsid4 READ Unique file system identifier for the file system holding this object. fsid contains major and minor components each of which are uint64.
+The server may return the object's time_metadata attribute for this attribute's value but only if the filesystem object can not be updated more frequently than the resolution of time_metadata. size 4 uint64 R/W The size of the object in bytes.